e-zk/cpass/README.md

 		}
 	]

 A user's primary bookmarks file is located at `$HOME/.CryptopassBookmarks.txt`.
-If a different bookmarks file is to be parsed, the path to it can be specified with the `-b` flag.
+To use a different bookmarks file give it's path using the `-b` flag.

-### finding bookmarks
-To list all available bookmarks, simply run `cpass ls`:

-	$ cpass ls
-	person@www.google.com (18)
-	test@site.gov (12)

-To find passwords containing a specific string; run `cpass find <string>`:

-	$ cpass find site.gov
-	test@site.gov (12)

-Note: `cpass find <string>` tries to match the given string within the whole bookmark identifier ('username@site').
-So, using an entire or partial bookmark identifier works:

-	$ cpass find son@wwww.google
-	person@www.google.com (18)

-If you wish, the output of `cpass ls` can be piped into other programs, such as `grep(1)`:

-	$ cpass ls | grep -E '.+\.gov' test@site.gov (12)'

-### opening bookmarks
-To open a bookmark, simply supply cpass with your account in the 'username@site' format:

-	$ cpass open test@site.gov
-	secret (will not echo):
-	copied to clipboard.

 ## building
 Using the `make(1)` command: